-Safety Codes: You can link to current and prior editions of the Virginia building code, fire prevention code and other safety codes scrolling to the "Publications" section at the bottom of the State Building Codes and Regulations page posted by the Virginia Department of Housing and Community Development.
+Safety Codes: You can link to current and prior editions of the Virginia building code, fire prevention code and other safety codes scrolling to the "Publications" section at the bottom of the Building Codes page posted by the Virginia Department of Housing and Community Development.
 See also the "Building Code" part of the "Other Useful Information" section, below.

 III.
 Executive Branch

 Regulations: The Virginia Legislative Information System includes a current, searchable edition of the Virginia Administrative Code.
 The Virginia Register of Regulations is posted back to 1998.
 For reviewing and tracking recent regulations, see the Virginia Regulatory Town Hall.